FTHP-MPI: Towards Providing Replication-based Fault Tolerance in a Fault-Intolerant Native MPI Library: Experiments and Results

 We also measured the impact of our library interceptions and the additional communications due to replicas.
-Figure \ref{fig:failfreeHPCG} shows the performance of the MVAPICH2 library at 4096 processes and our library at 8192 processes with 4096 of these processes used for replication.
+Figure \ref{fig:failfreeHPCG} shows the performance of the MVAPICH2 library at 4096 processes and our library at 8192 processes, with 4096 of these processes used for replication.
 These experiments were conducted without any failure conditions.
 As 8192 processes with replication are equivalent to 4096 processes, any loss incurred by our library here would be due to additional communications incurred by replicas and our library intercepting the MPI functions and other system calls.
 We observe that these losses are negligible, with the baseline MVAPICH2 case only showing a 1.3\% better performance than our library.
 Therefore, the losses due to replication almost entirely come from redundancy, and by using our library, the user incurs minimal losses compared to using MVAPICH2 directly but gets access to both checkpointing and replication frameworks for fault tolerance.

-We also compared the times taken by CloverLeaf and PIC at 8192 processes under failure conditions with checkpointing and replication.
-Here we have used an MTBF of 500 seconds to represent more extreme failure conditions while also accounting for the smaller runtime of these applications which require a smaller MTBF for failure conditions to be noticeable.
+We also compared the times taken by CloverLeaf and PIC scaling up to 8192 processes under failure conditions with checkpointing and replication.
+Here, we have used an MTBF of 500 seconds to represent more extreme failure conditions while also accounting for the smaller runtime of these applications, which require a smaller MTBF for failure conditions to be noticeable.
 The CloverLeaf execution was performed using the standard 8192 process benchmark dataset consisting of 122880 cells in both x and y direction and running for 2955 steps.
-The PIC execution was performed using the 3D Parallel Darwin Spectral code (pdpic3) with 1500 particles distributed across all x, y and z directions and running for 1000 iterations.
+The PIC execution was performed using the 3D Parallel Darwin Spectral code (pdpic3) with 1500 particles distributed across all x, y, and z directions and running for 1000 iterations.
 These timings were obtained over an average of three runs each.
-Figure \ref{fig:piccloverleaf} shows the comparisons between the execution times for checkpointing and replication in PIC and CloverLeaf at 8192 processes.
-We can observe that the replication approach gives 19.26\% and 13.04\% reduction in execution times over checkpointing in PIC and CloverLeaf applications, respectively, even though half the processes are doing redundant work.
+Figures \ref{fig:cltime} and \ref{fig:pictime} show the comparisons between the execution times for checkpointing and replication in CloverLeaf and PIC, respectively.
+At a lower number of processes, the checkpointing case has a lower execution time, as the replication case is only using half the processes for useful work.
+However, as we scale up, the checkpointing and rollback overheads become more prevalent.
+We can observe that the replication approach gives 13.04\% and 19.26\% reduction in execution times over checkpointing in CloverLeaf and PIC applications, respectively, at 8192 processes.